mlafleur/mlafleur.github.io/_posts/2003-10-30-office-system-developer-kit-2003.md

 ---
-Title: Office System Developer Kit 2003
+title: Office System Developer Kit 2003
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 For those of you interested in developing solutions for/with Office 2003, Microsoft is offering a free Developer Kit (shipping charges still apply).